anilech/anilech.github.io/_posts/2018-10-04-transfer-files-oracle-directory.md

 You may need to fix Oracle dll path on the "[Reflection.Assembly]::LoadFile" line.

 #### II. sqlcl+javascript (download only): sqlcl_ora_dir_download.js
-The [sqlcl](https://www.oracle.com/database/technologies/appdev/sqlcl.html) is the new fat sqlplus written in java, therefore it supports a bunch of platforms.
+The [sqlcl](https://www.oracle.com/database/technologies/appdev/sqlcl.html) is the Oracle's sqlplus written in java, therefore it supports a bunch of platforms.
 It also runs javascript natively, so it is possible to create quite powerfull scripts.
 The [sqlcl_ora_dir_download.js](https://github.com/anilech/oracle_directory_transfer/) script works in a download-mode only, but it doesn't require the UTL_FILE's grant.